FIFTH GRADE NEWS

 MATH TIPS

-• Set high standards for your child in math.
+MEMORIZE YOUR MULTIPLICATION FACTS!!!!!
+It is IMPERATIVE that you know your multiplication facts (and of course basic addition and subtraction facts!)• Set high standards for your child in math.
 Make sure your child is mathematically challenged and encourage his or her interest and pursuit of math.

 • Help children see that math is very much a part of everyday life.
 From statistics in sports to the sale price of clothing, from the calories in food to the amount of gas needed to travel from one city to another, math is important to us every day.
 Help your child make these connections to math.